Sign up to receive an email when information about these events is updated!

 The Oregon Foster Youth Connection (OFYC)

 A program of Children First for Oregon, hosts a biennial, four-day Policy Conference where current and former foster youth (14-25) unite to discuss their ideas for what they believe would make foster care better.
 Youth choose a topic during registration and then spend two and a half days working with other youth to come up with concrete, real-life recommendations.
 On the final day, youth present their ideas to Department of Human Services staff, legislators, direct service providers and community members during an inspiring luncheon.
 During the conference, there are evening activities like a talent showcase and field games.
-The 2018 Policy Conference will be held June 21-24 at Willamette University in Salem.
 For more details contact Children First for Oregon at 503-236-9754.

 OFYC Biennial Advocacy Convening

 This conference is a follow-up to the Policy Conference and is a chance for youth to take their concrete recommendations straight to legislators.
 Youth spend two days solidifying their recommendations, learning about the legislative process, and practicing talking points that support their recommendations.
 On the final day, youth go directly to the capitol to meet with legislators in small groups for a chance to speak up and be heard.
 For more details contact Lisa McMahon of Children First for Oregon, at 503-236-9754.